resurfaceio/aws-kds/README.md

 ## Setup

 In order to run Resurface for AWS, some previous configuration is needed.
-Specifically,

 ### Automatic deployment
 Click the **Launch Stack** button below to deploy all necessary resources as a [CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html):